MaoZiming/papers/1-basic-os/02-processes.md

 - Lazy loading: loading pieces of code or data only as they are needed during program execution (i.e. paging, swapping)
 - Before running the process: allocate memory for the program’s run-time stack (C programs use the stack for local variables, function parameters, and return addresses), also for the program’s heap (for explicitly requested dynamically-allocated data; other initialization related to I/O ).
 In Unix systems, each process by default has three open file descriptors, for standard input, output, and error [stored in heap.]
 - Start the program at the entry point: `main()` routine, OS transfers control of CPU to the process, begin execution
+- Interrupt vector, indexed by interrupt number.
+  - Entry of the vector contains the address and properties of each interrupt handler.
+- RTU: Return to user.
+- Give control to process: put the program counter from UPC to PC.

 # Limited Directed Execution